 Support authors and publishers: licence fees fund authors and publishers - including many university staff and university press - to continue to produce information you need to teach your students.

-Flexible licence extensions: additional licence provisions available through MyCopyright support complicance in exceptional circumstances beyond the standard licence terms.
+Flexible licence extensions: additional licence provisions available through MyCopyright (our online portal) to support compliance in exceptional circumstances beyond the standard licence terms.
 Additional fees apply.

 Pricing and licence period